danmayer/coverband/README.md

 Rack middleware to measure production code coverage.
 Coverband allows easy configuration to collect and report on production code coverage.

 * Allow sampleing to avoid the perf overhead on every request.
-* Ignore directories to avoid data collection on vendor, lib, etc
+* Ignore directories to avoid overhead data collection on vendor, lib, etc
 * Take a baseline to get inital app loading coverage.

 At the momement, Coverband relies on Ruby's `set_trace_func` hook.
 I attempted to use the standard lib's `Coverage` support but it proved buggy when stampling or stoping and starting collection.
 When [Coverage is patched](https://www.ruby-forum.com/topic/1811306) in future Ruby versions it would likely be better.
 Using `set_trace_func` has some limitations where it doesn't collect covered lines, but I have been impressed with the coverage it shows for both Sinatra and Rails applications.

+###### Success:
+After running in production for 30 minutes, we were able very easily delete 2000 LOC after looking through the data.
+We expect to be able to clean up much more after it has collected more data.

 ## Installation